Timeline for application

 Your letter should normally be no longer than two sides of A4 although you may go over this when addressing the letter formally using postal addresses.

 Your letter should be written as a formal letter following standard letter writing rules.
 Address the letter to the Headteacher and governors of the school to which you are applying.
-Find out the name of the Headteacher if you can your e.g. Dear Mrs White & Governors.
+Find out the name of the Headteacher if you can your such as Dear Mrs White & Governors.
 Conclude the letter formally.

 Write the letter in the first person, give it a clear and logical structure and check the spelling and grammar before sending.